AlexShadowLOL/FNF-Workshop/examples/kade/HealthDrainOnOpponentTurn.md

-# How to Make the Opponent Drain Your Health if It's Their Turn (Psych)
+# How to Make the Opponent Drain Your Health if It's Their Turn (Kade)

 ### 1 Edit `PlayState.hx`